jbrunton/async-result/docs/index.md

 # A simple example

-Here's a fairly standard scenario when making an http request:
+Here's a fairly standard scenario when making an HTTP request:

 1. If a response is returned, transform it into an appropriate view state for the app.
+2. While loading, show the cached value if there is one.
-2. If the app experiences a network error, show a "No Connection" empty state with an option for the user to try again if there's no cached value.
+3. If the app experiences a network error, show a "No Connection" empty state with an option for the user to try again if there's no cached value.
-3. On network errors, if there is a cached value, show that instead of the empty state.
+4. On network errors, if there is a cached value, show that instead of the empty state.

 ```kotlin
 fun handleResult(result: AsyncResult<MyData>): MyViewState